immutable-js/immutable-js/README.md

 > — Rich Hickey, Clojure

-Applying a mutation to create a new immutable object results in some overhead, which can add up to a performance penalty.
+Applying a mutation to create a new immutable object results in some overhead, which can add up to a minor performance penalty.
 If you need to apply a series of mutations locally before returning, `Immutable` gives you the ability to create a temporary mutable (transient) copy of a collection and apply a batch of mutations in a performant manner by using `withMutations`.
 In fact, this is exactly how  `Immutable` applies complex mutations itself.